iatorm/jellyfish/doc.md

 - Unary `~` on value gives a function that always returns that value, on function flips its arguments.
 - Binary `~` on two values gives a function that always returns their pair, on function+value fixes the respective input (currying), on two functions gives their composition (using binary form of left function).
 - Unary `&` swaps the arity of a function.
-- Binary `&` gives composition of functions, using binary form of right function.
+- Binary `&` on function+value curries the value from both sides, on two functions gives composition of functions (using binary form of right function).
 - `(` and `)` are left and right hooks: `g(f(a), b)` and `f(a, g(b))` on input functions `f g` and argument values `a b`.
 - `[` and `]` are left and right forks: `g(f(a, b), b)` and `f(a, g(a, b))` on input functions `f g` and argument values `a b`.
 - Unary `` ` `` threads its argument to level 0; values are converted to constant functions.